richardgaywood/paydata.org/content/sprawlrunners/magic/astral_space.md

 * Attacker rolls Astral
 * Defender's Astral Parry is (2 + (1/2 Astral skill die))
 * Base damage is attacker's Spirit die
-	* Weapon Foci add their die type to this
+	* Weapon Foci add their die type to this, and can be used while astrally perceiving or projecting
-	* Physical adepts with Killing Hands add their approriate die type
+	* Physical adepts who are astrally perceiving and have the Killing Hands power add their approriate die type
 * Astral toughness is (2 + (1/2 Spirit die))
 * Apply Shaken and Wounds as normal.
 Wounds dealt in Astral combat manifest themselves upon the mage's comatose body.